Jane-ok/Temperature-monitor/README.md

 to communicate with the DS18B20.
 Run the following to edit this file:
   $ sudo nano /boot/config.txt

-If the following line is not already in this file (if it is, it is likely at the bottom of the file), add it and save the file. dtoverlay=w1-gpio
+If the following line is not already in this file (if it is, it is likely at the bottom of the file), add it and save the file:
+    dtoverlay=w1-gpio

-Restart your Pi for the changes to take effect.
+Restart your Pi for the changes to take effect:
     $ sudo reboot

 To start the temperature sensor read interface run commands:
     $ sudo modprobe w1-gpio
     $ sudo modprobe w1-therm

 All devices will apear in /sys/bus/w1/devices directory.